Electrician Visa Sponsorship Jobs in New Jersey

 Which visa types are most common for electrician roles in New Jersey?

 The H-2B visa is the most common pathway for temporary electrician roles, covering seasonal or project-based work where employers can demonstrate a shortage of available U.S. workers.
-The H-1B is rarely applicable since electrician roles generally don't meet the specialty occupation standard requiring a bachelor's degree in a specific field.
+The H-1B visa is rarely applicable since electrician roles generally don't meet the specialty occupation standard requiring a bachelor's degree in a specific field.
 EB-3 immigrant visas are an option for permanent positions when employers pursue PERM labor certification.

 Which cities in New Jersey have the most electrician sponsorship jobs?